Emmanuelson321/Sprocket-Central-Marketing_Analysis/README.md

 - New Customers

 ## Problem Definition
-Sprocket Central Pty Ltd needs help with its customer and transaction data.
+Sprocket Central Pty Ltd. needs help with its customer and transaction data.
 The organization has a large dataset relating to its customers, but its team is unsure how to effectively analyze it to help optimize its marketing strategy.
-We helped by Providing data-driven insights and actionable steps with the existing customer demography and sales transaction data to expand into a new market.
+We helped by providing data-driven insights and actionable steps with the existing customer demography and sales transaction data to expand into a new market.

 ## Tools Used
-The following are the tools used;
+The following are the tools used:
 - Excel
 - Tableau

 ## Skills demonstrated
 - Data Cleaning
 - Data quality assessment
-- Functions used include; COUNTIFS, DATEDIF, VLOOK UP, IFS, PROPER FUNCTION
+- COUNTIFS, DATEDIF, VLOOK UP, IFS, and PROPER FUNCTION are some of the functions used.
 - Pivot Table
 - Table Calculation in Tableau
 - Filters and Slicers in Tableau